redis/redis-doc/commands/bitfield.md

 ## Return value

-The command returns an array with each entry being the corresponding result of the sub command given at the same position. `OVERFLOW` subcommands don't count as generating a reply.
+The command returns an array with each entry being the corresponding result of the sub-command given at the same position. `OVERFLOW` subcommands don't count as generating a reply.

 The following is an example of `OVERFLOW FAIL` returning NULL.